 The number of operations required by the proposed fast algorithms were also verified, our evaluation does not deviate from the proponent’s.
 The number of shift operations is identical to the BMS1.1 while the number of additions and multiplications is reduced as follows: the number of multiplications represents 50%, 61% and 54% of the initial amount of operations, for sizes 16, 32 and 64, while the number of additions is affected by the ratios of 65%, 72% and 58%.
 Globally the number of operations is therefore reduced by roughly 40%.

 The coding performance has been evaluated in the BMS1.1 environment, corresponding to test #2 in the proponent contribution.
 The numbers obtained in our independent evaluation are comparable to those of the proponents and are summarised below.
-DECODING TIMES WILL BE PROVIDED in the next release